What if there was a way to get immunized against addictions? With no risk or downside, just upside and positive benefits?

-And what if that same vaccination could protect us from negative issues and habits we all encounter?
+And what if that same vaccination could protect us from other negative issues and bad habits we all encounter?
 And also help us experience more peace, joy, and purpose each day?

-Is there anyone who wouldn’t want immunization against life’s problems?
+Is there anyone who wouldn’t want immunization against some of life’s biggest problems?

 The good news is, there is a vaccine for addiction, and it is available to all of us.